 Maintaining Scientific Integrity Through Cell Line Authentication

 Martin Ensenberger is a Senior Research Scientist in the Nucleic Acid Technology Group.
 Marty received his Ph.D in Molecular and Cellular Pharmacology from the University of Wisconsin in 2005.
 He began work at Promega as a post-doctoral fellow on a NASA funded project.
 The focus of his early work was to identify and multiplex novel biomarkers to asses DNA damage following exposure to space radiation.
-In 2007 he transitioned to the Genetic Identity research and development team as a senior research scientist.
 He has been a contributing or lead author on numerous peer-reviewed developmental validation manuscripts to help characterize and support many of the products launched since that time.

 Sign up to receive monthly invitations to our webinars.